1. Introduction to TPUs

 - Explore Artificial Intelligence (AI): Learn about machine intelligence, its types, history, and impact on technology and society in this comprehensive introduction to AI.

-- What is GPU (Graphics Processing Unit)?
+- What are GPUs (Graphics Processing Units)?

 - Discover how GPUs power modern computing, from gaming to AI, through parallel processing and advanced computational capabilities.